AI-Maker-Space/LLM-Ops-Cohort-1/Week 1/Thursday/README.md

 There are 3 main tasks in this notebook:

-1. Contruct a Barbie retriever
+1. Construct a Barbie retriever
 2. Construct an Oppenheimer retriever
 3. Combine the two and allow users to query both resources from a single input through the use of Agents